The Vet-Approved Guide to Dog Dental Health

 • Cysts or tumors in the mouth

-Dogs don’t have the amount of saliva or the enzymes to fight bacteria like humans do.
+Unlike human spit, dog saliva doesn’t contain enzymes to fight bacteria.
 Without that bathing capacity to clean the mouth, the food sits on the gums and in between the teeth.
-Plaque develops on the teeth, causing an opportunity for dental disease.
+Plaque develops on the teeth, creating the perfect conditions for dental disease.

 Many pet owners believe that kibble will clean a dog’s teeth.
-This is only helpful to the point that the kibble/crunchy actually provides friction to the surface of the teeth/enamel.
+This is only helpful to the point that the crunchy kibble actually provides friction to the surface of the teeth.

-“A dog’s upper teeth overlap their bottom teeth, so the chewing surface (and only the chewing surface) benefits from friction when they chew on kibble or crunchy things.
-But no matter what a dog chews on, save for some select Veterinary Oral Health Association-approved items, they take no friction on the outside surface of their teeth – which is where my technicians spend >90% of their time scaling and scraping plaque from during cleanings.”
+“A dog’s upper teeth overlap their bottom teeth, so the chewing surface (and only the chewing surface) benefits from friction when they chew on kibble or crunchy things … They take no friction on the outside surface of their teeth — which is where my technicians spend more than 90% of their time scaling and scraping plaque from during cleanings.”

 Dr. Ryan Gates, DVM, Cuyahoga Falls Veterinary Clinic

-Dogs will rarely show pain.
-Dental disease is painful, and many dog owners never realize their dog is suffering until it’s advanced enough to cause additional problems or is severe.
+Dental disease is painful, and many dog owners never realize their dog is suffering until it’s advanced enough to cause additional problems.
+It’s not your fault — your dog can’t tell you they have a toothache, so you might not notice that your dog is in pain.

 There are five stages to periodontal disease.
 The common signs are: